 Robots are capable of taking on certain basic tasks, becoming the newest form of skilled laborers.
 In Japan, they’ve created a humanoid robot that can physically aid construction crews with drywall installation.

 Other robotic crew members include robot swarms, which often resemble insects and can work together to complete tasks, such as laying bricks.
 Their useful applications are virtually limitless, and swarms are often used in perilous conditions that are considered too dangerous for a human crew member to attempt.

-The construction industry has used drones for several years, but the way they’re used, the jobs they perform and the information they provide continues to develop.
+The construction industry has used drones for several years, but the way they’re used, the jobs they perform, and the information they provide continue to develop.
 In almost every instance, using drones decreases time and money spent, and increases safety for the construction industry.
 Drones are used for monitoring or inspecting job sites, seeking equipment malfunctions, and generating topographical mapping and 3D modeling.

 The Future of Construction Technology

 Construction technology continues to grow and expand.
 Automated rovers will provide information about job site status.
 Other forms of automated equipment will include driverless dump trucks and earth movers in mining operations and building roads.

 Clearly, the future of construction technology is bright.
 Technology is able to capture and retain much of the knowledge and experience of seasoned professionals as the industry loses them to retirement.